neuschaefer/reform-handbook/src/source/advanced.rst

    saveenv
    boot

-To make this process more comfortable for you, you can use the provided interactive script ``reform-migrate`` to migrate your MNT Reform operating system and files to a different disk:
+To make this process more convenient for you, you can use the provided interactive script ``reform-migrate`` to migrate your MNT Reform operating system and files to a different disk:

 .. code-block:: none